isaachuahy/projects/README.md

 Hello!
 Welcome to Hong Yee (Isaac)'s project repository.
 This is a portfolio of current projects that I am working on, in addition to other projects that I have completed before.

+- 📈📉 Company_Stock_Market_Sentiment is a project/tool in Python that I completed in 2023.
+Using Newspaper, NLTK, Cohere and Alpha Vantage as natural language processing tools, I created a current market sentiment analysis programme that outputs the most relevant and current news of a company, along with a market sentiment score.

 - 🚇🚋 TTC_Regression_Report is a research report that I completed in 2022.
 I analysed the Toronto Transit Commission's weekday daily ridership, producing a multiple linear regression model that predicts the number of TTC riders on an average weekday, given figures for employment rates, temperature, rainfall, relative humidity, gas prices, visibility.

 - 🇲🇾🚗 Malaysia_GST_Automobiles is an extended essay that I completed in late 2019.
 I conducted an economical analysis with Excel to investigate